whitneyburton/portfolios/students/1610-back/ethan-bennett/mod-4-portfolio.md

 #
 ### **Group Work**

 For our Capstone project, we built an app using React, Solidity/Truffle, and Rails that can track a food's origin on the Ethereum blockchain.
-The first sprint wasn't graded, but here's the second and third:
+The first sprint wasn't graded, but here are the second and third:

 ### **Sprint Two:**